 Dad asked me to come down and watch the parade.
 He knows how much I love this silly but sentimental tradition.
 I flatly said no.

 He finally came upstairs.
 I couldn’t even speak.
 The aftershocks of this motherhood earthquake surprised me.
 I told him to please leave me alone.
-Then my phone dinged and the downpour ceased.
+Then my phone dinged, and the downpour ceased.
 I was depleted.
-The last thing I wanted to deal with a stupid text.
+The last thing I wanted to deal with was a stupid text.

 I grudgingly grabbed the phone.
 And I’m so grateful I did.
 My son texted a heartfelt apology.

 We wrote back and forth.
 We processed.
 We expressed ourselves honestly.
 And I finally joined everyone on the brown, weathered couch.
 I thought about how many memories we’d made in this room.

 The parade was over.
 And so was my pity party.
 I watched the parade the next day by myself.
 Braising the brisket, I grinned as another massive float filled the tv screen.
 As I did, I thought how ironic that I was alone for the first time in months.

 We needed to recalibrate — our family reset